 Leave a comment

-I Found God today in my friend’s story of God’s guidance.
+I Found God today in a spry elderly man.